EmmanuelBastas/MyCV/README.md

 # MyCV

-A simple and elegant personal portfolio webpage showcasing my CV, built using HTML, CSS, and Bootstrap.
+A simple and elegant personal portfolio webpage showcasing my CV, built using HTML and CSS.

 ## 🚀 Live Demo